arturmuller/battle-tracker-content/README.md

 Otherwise, you can use GitHub's edit feature to translate files one by one.
 [A guide is available here](https://help.github.com/en/github/managing-files-in-a-repository/editing-files-in-your-repository).

+Make sure that any changes you'll be working on are on top of the **latest version** of the `master` branch.
+This is the best way to prevent accidentally working on something someone else has already finished.

-:warning: Before you jump into translations, **read the "Translating" section below** to avoid any unnecessary confusion.
+:warning: Before you jump into translations, please **read the "Translating" section below** to avoid any unnecessary confusion.

 ## Translating